 A. If a current employing firm needs to provide updated details of a disclosure event that has already been reported on a Form U4 DRP, the filing firm should edit (i.e., "amend") the existing U4 DRP with the updated details, rather than create a new DRP to report the additional information.
 Likewise, if a previous employing firm reported a disclosure event via Form U5, the firm should edit (i.e., "amend") its existing U5 DRP with the updated details, rather than create a new U5 DRP to report the additional information.

 Q. I need to amend an existing DRP; however, the disclosure occurrence that contains the DRP is no longer reportable (i.e., no longer appears as a "current" disclosure).
 How can I amend an “archived” disclosure occurrence?

 A. Disclosure occurrences that are no longer reportable via Form U4 and/or Form U5 are labelled as Regulatory Archive and Z Records in an individual’s profile.
-Filers can amend archived Customer Complaint DRPs; however, if other archived disclosure updates are required, contact the Gateway Call Center at (301) 869-6699 to request assistance.
+Filers can amend archived Customer Complaint DRPs; however, if other archived disclosure updates are required, contact the FINRA Support Center at (301) 869-6699 to request assistance.
 In the event the disclosure occurrence remains non-reportable after the amendment reporting the updated information is filed, the disclosure occurrence to will be rearchived.
 If, however, the updated details demonstrate that the disclosure event is reportable on the Form U4 and/or Form U5, the disclosure occurrence will remain in the "current" disclosures section of the individual's CRD record.